 Usually solitary, these fish move to deeper water during the Australian winter when food is scarce.
 In late winter they migrate to selected shallow bays, forming congregations to pair and eventually mate.

 The outer skin of these fish is solid, limiting mobility.
 The only way they can propel themselves through the water is by rapidly oscillating ventral and pelvic fins.
 The pectoral fins are used mainly for maneuvering.
 The amount of air in their swim bladders fluctuates so that they can hold their position vertically or move themselves up and down in the water column.

-The longevity of leafy seadragons is unknown, but they may live 7-10 years.
+The longevity of leafy seadragons is unknown, but they may live 7 to 10 years.

 Leafy seadragons have been listed as near threatened on the IUCN Red List since 2006.
 These dramatic appearing fish are in trouble because of habitat destruction, pollution, excessive fertilizer runoff, and poaching by humans.
 They are fully protected under Australia’s local, state, and federal legislation.
 Special licenses are required to collect or export them and in 2015 the Australian government stopped issuing such licenses.